Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 Here we can see that our Agent is named: **Chris** which is our answer to the last question in Task 2.
+We also note that the FTP password is weak which means that we could try to bruteforce this using hydra.

 ### Task 3: Hash cracking and brute-force